joshhornby/joshhornby.github.io/_posts/2015-10-12-lessons-learned-from-building-an-app-with-reactjs.markdown

 ## Why React?

 This is a very good question, after some failed experiments using [ember.js](http://emberjs.com/) React seemed the next logical choice.
-A major  plus point was the fact that we could render both the client and server in JavaScript, something which is kown as ~~isomorphic~~ [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) JavaScript.
+A major  plus point was the fact that we could render both the client and server in JavaScript, something which is kown as [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) JavaScript.

 ## Thinking dumb